samuelbalogh/remote/Readme.md

 ### Communication

 - via calls (Slack, Zoom or other) or in written form (Slack or email) - this takes away non-verbal communication from the process, which is an obstacle that must be overcome: getting the wording right becomes more important, because we can't rely on body language, intonation and other nuances.
+Over-communication might be necessary, especially in writing.
 - video calls make room for some non-verbal communication, but it is not equivalent to physically being in the same room.

 > Due to a lack of verbal and emotional cues: One person may perceive a chat convo as an argument when the other person perceives it as a discussion.